clarinsi/reldi-tagger/README.md

 ### Tagger training data format

-The tagger training data should be in the CoNLL format with the token in the second column and the tag in the fifth column.
+The tagger training data should be in the one-token-per-line, empty-line-as-sentence-boundary format, with the token and the tag separated by a tab.
+An example of the input format can be found in the ```sl.train``` file.

 ### Preparing the lexicon trie used by the tagger